American Express Cash Magnet® Card

 Methodology

-MoneyGeek's ranking process evaluates credit cards like the Amex Cash Magnet and BofA Customized Cash for various use cases.
+MoneyGeek's ranking process reviews credit cards like the Amex Cash Magnet and BofA Customized Cash for various use cases.
 The highest-scoring use case for both cards is cash back.
 The most significant factors in the cash back score are the effective reward rate and the return on investment for offers.
-For a detailed understanding of our scoring system, you can review our ranking methodology.

 FAQ: Amex Cash Magnet vs. BofA Customized Cash